 - Travel insurance

-- Lunches, snacks, drinks and evening meals in the towns (this would be 8 nights on our main trip)
+- Lunches, snacks, drinks and evening meals

 - Baggage transfers (available as an extra)